What Are Proper Adjectives?

 The Differences Between Proper Adjectives and Proper Nouns

-The main difference between proper adjectives and proper nouns is that proper nouns are the root words for proper adjectives, but we can never find a root word for a proper noun.
+The main difference between proper adjectives and proper nouns is that proper nouns are the names of specific people, places, or things, while proper adjectives are derived from proper nouns.
+Proper nouns serve as the root words for proper adjectives, but proper nouns themselves do not have a root word.
 Study the following examples carefully:

 I really enjoy watching